Drexel Dragons men's lacrosse

 The Drexel Dragons men's lacrosse team represents Drexel University in National Collegiate Athletic Association (NCAA) Division I men's lacrosse.
 Drexel currently competes as a member of the Colonial Athletic Association (CAA) and plays its home games at Vidas Field in Philadelphia, Pennsylvania.
-Drexel made its first NCAA tournament appearance in 2014.
+Drexel made its first NCAA tournament appearance in 2014, and a second NCAA tournament appearance in 2021.

 History

 Lacrosse was established at Drexel in 1941 under coach Maury McMains.
 At the time, the university was known as Drexel Institute of Technology.
 Drexel's first USILA All-American was Ray Greene, who after serving in World War II transferred to Johns Hopkins, where he became a Hall of Fame midfielder.
 Drexel's 1947 schedule included games against Syracuse, Johns Hopkins, Virginia, Penn State and Penn.

 Through the 1950s, highlights included Drexel reaching as high as number six in the standings in 1952, finishing the year with a five and two record.
 In 1953, Dick Young achieved first-team All-American honors at midfield.
 Drexel in 1958 completed the season with an 8 and 2 record, including a win over a Lehigh team who would go on to win the "Class C" lacrosse national title the following year.

 In 1967, Drexel lacrosse aligned with the Middle Atlantic Conference and in 1975 the East Coast Conference.
 During this era, Lynn Ferguson, a two-time All-American midfielder, was named an All-American in both football and lacrosse in the same year.
 Drexel reached the small college USILA tournaments in both 1972 and 1973, with records of 11–3 and 9–4, respectively.
 The 1972 season also included a 14 to 6 win over the innovative Morgan State Bears lacrosse team.

-In 1978, Dennis Fink earned Drexel's first Division I All-America honor for lacrosse, was the first Drexel player to lead the nation in scoring with 98 points and currently ranks among the all-time leader in several Lacrosse records.
+In 1978, Dennis Fink earned Drexel's first Division I All-America honor for lacrosse, was the first Drexel player to lead the nation in scoring with 98 points and currently ranks among the all-time leader in several College Lacrosse Records.
 Fink also led Drexel to their only ECC conference title, as well as a 10 and 2 record.

 Drexel would later realign with the North Atlantic Conference (1992) and the America East Conference (1997) before settling in the Colonial Athletic Association in 2002.